chrispader/EyeMind/README.md

       - ['<file name.bpmn>', 'Set animation speed = Fast', '2']
     - Buttons to trigger an event in the model: _clickedElement attribute values in the log_: ['<file name.bpmn>', 'Trigger Event', '<event-name>']
     - Buttons to Add a pause point in the model: _clickedElement attribute values in the log_: ['<file name.bpmn>', 'Add pause point', '<activity-id>']
-    - Buttons to set sequence flow: element id in the log: _clickedElement attribute values in the log_: ['<file name.bpmn>', 'Set Sequence Flow', '<gateway-id>']
+    - Buttons to set sequence flow:  _clickedElement attribute values in the log_: ['<file name.bpmn>', 'Set Sequence Flow', '<gateway-id>']
+    - Buttons to close the simulation log:  _clickedElement attribute values in the log_: ['<file name.bpmn>', 'bts-simulation-log-close']

 - **Simulation log showing all the executed events**